jxsvoboda/sycek/README.md

  * All statements (except inline assembly)
  * Function declaration, definition, calling functions (up to 3 arguments)
  * Most arithmetic operators
+ * Signed and unsigned 8-bit (char) to 64-bit (long long) integer types

 These are NOT supported:

- * Any other type than `int` (pointers, structures, arrays, enumerated types, floating point)
+ * Any other type than integer (pointers, structures, arrays, enumerated types, floating point)
  * Functions with more than 3 arguments, variadic functions
  * Division and modulus (`/`, `%`)